About Us

 Endswell Water Cremation and Urn Gallery

 Endswell is one of only three providers of aquamation in North Carolina, and the only one located in Central North Carolina.
-As people learn about aquamation and the benefits of choosing this method of final disposition, it is becoming increasingly popular as an option for end-of-life care.
+Aquamation is simply an environmentally-friendly alternative to fire cremation that uses less energy and doesn’t pollute the environment.
 Learn more about the aquamation process and its many benefits on our Aquamation Page.

 Endswell is a family-owned business, founded by long-term North Carolina residents.
 We are a part of the local community, and we strive to build lasting relationships.
 By offering simple, affordable, water-based cremation, we demonstrate our commitment to our community and to future generations.